 Compatibility with Grafana Cloud.
 Loki4j supports HTTP basic authentication, so you can use it for hosted Loki services (e.g., Grafana Cloud) as well as for on-premise Loki instances.
 See the example...

 Zero-dependency.
-Loki4j does not bring any new transitive dependencies to your project, assuming you already use
+Loki4j jar has a very small footprint.
+It does not bring any new transitive dependencies to your project, assuming you already use

 logback-classic

 for logging.
-See the example...Logging performance metrics.
+See the example...Performance metrics.
 You can monitor Loki4j's performance (e.g., encode/send duration, number of batches sent, etc.) by enabling instrumentation powered by Micrometer.
 Learn more...

 Project Status